 Check out our DIY faux vintage metallic personalised pet picture frames.
 This project is an easy upcycle, converting old or inexpensive frames to custom home decor for pet-lovers or other personalised designs.
-Our personalised frames are a matching trio for the three pets – the dogs generously conceded that Tiger deserved one as well.
-To coordinate with our home decor and keep things versatile, the frames were finished in faux vintage silver metallic, but there are tips in the post below for other finishing styles and shortcuts.
+Our DIY personalised picture frames are a matching trio for the three pets.
+The dogs generously conceded that Tiger deserved one as well.
+Haha!
+These frames were finished in faux vintage silver metallic, and there are tips in the post for other finishing styles and shortcuts.
 Upcycling the frames is pretty straightforward and doesn’t require much hands-on time, but you will need ample time for dry-time in between painting.

-To make your own faux finished personalised frames like the ones shown in the post, you will need a recycle-ready picture frame or a new bargain buy with a thick flat border, suitable paints, thick dimensional alphabet stickers (thickers), and painting supplies including paint brushes, masking tape (optional), gloves (optional), and rags, paper towel, or sponge and water for applying the faux finish.
+To make your own faux finished DIY personalised picture frames like the ones shown in the post, you will need a recycle-ready picture frame or a new bargain buy with a thick flat border, suitable paints, thick dimensional alphabet stickers (thickers), and painting supplies including paint brushes, masking tape (optional), gloves (optional), and rags, paper towel, or sponge and water for applying the faux finish.
+See below for other personalisation and finishing options and ideas.

 - Paint(s) and painting supplies